RamEmmadi/react-bextjb/reactjs/react-hooks.md

 - useRef accepts one argument as the initial value and returns a reference (aka ref).
 A reference is an object having a special property current.
 There are 2 rules to remember about references:

-  - The value of the reference is persisted (stays the same) between component re-renderings;
+  - The value of the reference is persisted (stays the same) between component re-renderings
   - Updating a reference doesn't trigger a component re-rendering.

 - Use Case For useRef() : Logging button clicks